To create a meet/meeting, go to the left-hand side menu and either (i) select Browse and click on the Create button or (ii) select Create.

 Please note: you cannot change the Season field after the meet/meeting is created.

-3. Choose the Meeting type which specifies the level of the competition (National, Regional, etc.).
+3. Choose the Meet/Meeting type which specifies the level of the competition (National, Regional, etc.).

 Choose Testing if you want to test the platform and add a fake competition.
 See more information in the Adding a test meet/meeting guide.